 In the UAE, some safety restrictions remain but outdoor mask mandates have lifted and businesses are almost back to full capacity, allowing for some Ramadan traditions to return, including iftar tents.

 As the country enters its recovery phase, what can we expect from this year's holy month?
 The National explains.

 Ramadan is the ninth and holiest month of the Islamic — or Hijri — calendar.
 It is also believed to be the month the Quran was revealed to the Prophet Mohammed.

-As well as abstaining from food and drink, Ramadan is also a religious time when Muslims strengthen their faith through prayer and increased recitation of the Quran.
+As well as abstaining from food and drink, Ramadan is also a time when Muslims strengthen their faith through prayer and increased recitation of the Quran.

-Piety increases during the final 10 days, when Laylat Al Qadr is believed to fall.
-That night is believed to be when the Quran was revealed to the Prophet Mohammed.
+Piety increases further during the final 10 days, when Laylat Al Qadr is believed to fall.
+That night is believed to be when the Quran was revealed to Prophet Mohammed.
 It is traditionally celebrated on the 27th night of Ramadan but its exact date is unknown.
 The rewards for acts of worship carried out on this night are said to be more than the rewards of 1,000 months of worship.

 The process is repeated again to mark the end of the holy month and the first day of Shawwal, the 10th month.
 Searching for the new crescent can be difficult, because it is usually faint and is only seen for about 20 minutes.
 The committee relies on telescopes to find the crescent moon, then confirm it with the naked eye.

 Last year, the moon-sighting committee met remotely, due to Covid-19.

 Fasting is one of the five pillars of Islam and is mandatory for all Muslims who are in good health.
 Those exempt include young children, anyone who is sick, travellers, and women who are pregnant, nursing or menstruating.